getgud-io/getgud-docs/Integrations/getgud-sdk-angles-tutorial.md

 When working with the Position action, it's essential to understand how angles are represented in the SDK.
 The SDK follows a standardized approach for representing angles, which includes the concepts of yaw, pitch, and roll.

-Note: Some engine switch Pitch and Yaw. for example, Unreal Engine 5 Pitch and Yaw are revered to the way Counter Stike works (the way we implemented it) so you should send Pitch instead of Yaw and vise verse.
+Note: Some engine switch Pitch and Yaw. for example, Unreal Engine 5 Pitch and Yaw are revered from the way Counter Stike works (the way we implemented it) so you should send Pitch instead of Yaw and vise verse.

 ### Yaw